CuautliG/Group_F_Simulation_of_a_manufacturing_facility/Readme.md

 Acknowledgements
 ================

-Thank to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.
+We would like to thank our professor Cristina Ruiz Martin for all the guidance through the entire project